 Raised panel wainscoting is the most traditional style.
 It features panels that are raised above the level of the stiles and rails, creating a classic, formal look.
 This style is often found in colonial and Georgian-style homes.

-This style was highly popular in the 18th century, especially in the grand estates of Europe and America.
+This style was trendy in the 18th century, especially in the grand estates of Europe and America.
 It was a symbol of wealth and sophistication, often found in dining rooms and libraries.
 The raised panels were typically made from rich woods like mahogany and walnut, showcasing exquisite craftsmanship.

-Raised panel wainscoting is characterized by its symmetrical design and prominent moldings.
+Its symmetrical design and prominent moldings characterize raised panel wainscoting.
 The panels are bordered by stiles and rails, with the central panel slightly protruding.
 This design element creates a sense of depth and luxury, making it a favored choice for formal settings.

 In modern homes, raised panel wainscoting is used to add a touch of elegance to living rooms, hallways, and dining areas.
 It pairs well with traditional furnishings and decor, offering a seamless blend of old-world charm and contemporary style.